thomaskeggin/gen3sis_sandbox/readme.md

 Manually creating each sub-list for the individual species is tedious.
 To make things easier, we can use the `gen3sis::create_species()` function to generate each species sub-list instead.
-Once the sub-list is created, we can then define the trait values, and any extras we would like to throw in there.
+Once the individual species sub-list is created, we can then define the trait values, and any extras we would like to throw in there.

 Hopefully, the following function is now understandable.
+We start by pulling out the starting cell IDs for each species, then create each one.
+We use `gen3sis::create_species()` to set up the species sub-list, then manually set their trait values, plus a bonus lineage name.

 ``` r
 # Initialisation ---------------------------------------------------------------